A snapshot overview of schools in Delhi that are considered (although not necessarily chosen) by English-speaking expat parents.

-A new kid on the block, aiming to provide an international education, mainly for the Indian professional classes.
-Only 14 years old, based on a brand-new purpose-built five acre campus in Guargaon, 30 kilometres south west of New Delhi.
+A relatively new kid on the block, aiming to provide an international education, mainly for the Indian professional classes.
+Housed on a brand-new purpose-built five acre campus in Guargaon, 30 kilometres south west of New Delhi.
 In a nod to their name, every pupil belongs to a clan with a dedicated Clan Elder to look after them and the bagpipes are played twice a day.

 Pathways World School

 The idea for the Pathways schools was conceived in 1999 by a new Indian educational enterprise, Sarla Holdings.
-Their first day school opened in 2010 on a 10 acre site.
+Their first day school opened in 2010 on a 10 acre site in Gurgaon, south west of New Delhi and this is a relatively rare IB Continuum school in or around Delhi.
 Brand new infrastructure has earned a ‘Green’ award and ranked #1 school in North India in the Education World Rankings for International Day Schools.
-Lots of affiliations and accredited by the Council of International School (CI~S).
+Lots of affiliations and accredited by the Council of International School (CIS).